markjprice/tools-skills-net8/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 3, 2024](https://github.com/markjprice/tools-skills-net8/issues/14).

 In *Table 11.7*, `f.Finance.Currency().Code` should be `Finance.Currency().Code`.
 I don't know how the extra `f.` got there!

+# Page 427 - Walkthrough of an example integration test

+> Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 7, 2024](https://github.com/markjprice/tools-skills-net8/issues/15).

+I wrote, "The preceding code is a unit test class named `GetById` ..." when I should have written, "The preceding code is an integration test class named `GetById` ..."